 The Trust has been successful in its growth strategy.
-The Trust has grown to 14 schools and expects to grow to 15 schools by 1 April 2023.
+The Trust has grown to 15 schools and expects to grow to 17 schools by September 2024.
 With this growth comes the capacity to increase central service provision without any additional cost to existing members of the Trust.
-We anticipate this growth will fund:
+We anticipate this growth and associated efficiencies will fund: